CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 - This month, fiscal quarter, year and fiscal year
 - This month, fiscal quarter, year and fiscal year so far

-It should be noted that choosing large time periods will have a negative impact on the dashboard's responsiveness.

 To configure an absolute time range, you should specify a From and To date and time.
-These values can be in the format of YYYY-MM-DD HH:MM:SS, e.g. 2022-07-22 13:54:23, or alternatively can use times relative to now, e.g. now-24h.
+These values can be in the format of `YYYY-MM-DD HH:MM:SS`, e.g. `2022-07-22 13:54:23`, or alternatively can use times relative to now, e.g. `now-24h`.
 It is also possible to use the date time picker available for both the From and To fields.
 Once the absolute time range has been configured you must click the 'Apply time range' button.

+If an absolute time range is specified, the Time Range selector will show the selected time range with arrows either side.
+These arrows can be used to shift the time range forwards and backwards.
+This feature is not available for quick ranges.

+{{< figure src="/images/Platform Health - Time Range extended.svg">}}

 The magnifying glass icon allows you to zoom out of the time range specified.
-It will increment the time period either side of the initial range specified.
+It will substract half the current time range from the From field and add half the current time range to the To field.

-Once an absolute time range is configured, the time range selector will change to include arrows either side:

-{{< figure src="/images/Platform Health - Time Range expanded.svg">}}

-These arrows can be used to move forwards and backwards from the time range intially specified.

 For more information regarding the Time Range selector, see Grafana's [Time range controls][] documentation.

 ## Filters

-At the top of the dashboard, there are 9 filters available to enable more fine-grained data visibility:
+At the top of the dashboard, there are 9 filters available to restrict the data queried:

 {{< figure src="/images/Platform Health - Filters.svg">}}